mendicant-original/s9-e2/README.md

   - Resources which players must collect repeatedly in sets to win the game
   - Rules that create tension between slowing down immediate danger and collecting all the needed resources
-- Create your own unique theme, don't copy the scenarios found in Pandemic or Forbidden Island.
+- Create your own unique theme, don't copy the scenarios from the example games
 - To get credit for this assignment, your game must at least implement a single player mode which fully demonstrates the game setup and the different actions that can take place on a turn.